SCIENT·MANIFESTO

 01

-Scient’s thesis begins elsewhere.
+Scient’s thesis begins from a different point.

 Every company is already an operating system in motion.